Ashy gecko: In Florida

 The first observation of the species in Florida occurred in 1922 when it was introduced from somewhere in the West Indies excluding The Bahamas.
 Prior to 1930 species from the West Indies migrated to nearby islands through the means of cargo shipments.
 This mechanism is the most probable means of the immigration for S. elegans elegans to Monroe County, specifically the lower Florida Keys.
 The subspecies has not travelled far since 1922.
-Still found in the lower Keys, this species has had almost a century to migrate north but has been limited by geographic barriers.
+Still found in the lower Keys, this species has had a century to migrate north but has been limited by geographic barriers.
 Although many of the lower Keys are connected by bridges used for vehicular traffic, and the Seven Mile Bridge connects Big Pine Key and Bahia Honda Key to Marathon Key, this is apparently not a viable route for this tiny, tropical species.
 S. elegans elegans is one of only twelve of over five hundred species of reptiles and amphibians from the West Indies to colonize south Florida.
 The proximity of the origin of the species is an important factor in its immigration to the lower Keys.